PoKeys joystick issues with Windows 7 and Windows 10 resolved

-- Windows can’t discover joystick after computer reboot.
+- Windows can’t discover the joystick after a computer reboot.

 Please follow these steps:

 1.)
-Open game controllers dialog on your computer and select your PoKeys joystick / controller.
+Open the game controllers dialog on your computer and select your PoKeys joystick/controller.
 In our case it is PoKeysJoystick1 (It was renamed) in your case it will probably still be Virtual Joystick.
 Then press and hold down CTRL and SHIFT and click with left mouse button on button Properties.
 This should unlock you Calibration dialog.
 We can confirm this works on Windows 10 and ADMIN user logged in but not with user without admin rights.
 We don’t know why.
 It seems this is Windows 7 / Windows 10 HID driver issue.
 If this step fails to unlock calibration dialog then go to next step (step 2).

 2.)
-If issue with your PoKeys joystick persists then we suggest you to use PoKeys Joystick Discovery tool.
-It’s a tool that seeks for PoKeys joystick devices in Windows registry and offers to delete those registry keys / entries.
+If issue with your PoKeys joystick persists then we suggest you to use the PoKeys Joystick Discovery tool.
+It’s a tool that seeks for PoKeys joystick devices in Windows registry and offers to delete those registry keys/entries.
 Before doing that make sure to unplug your PoKeys56U or PoKeys57U and after you run that tool make sure to reboot your computer.
 After reboot plug PoKeys device back and re-calibrate it again.
 Note that in some cases you should run tool with Administrator rights.
 However please be advised to use it on your own responsibility.

 If problem still persists after taking both steps, please contact user support on support.poscope.com.